February 13, 2021

 - How we can prevent bad-faith actors from inflaming and exploiting inevitable tensions conflict for selfish gain.

-Hopefully, by early next year we will be looking back on the many failures revealed by this period in US history and we will have embarked on a collaborative effort to heal our society and make sure that this sort of thing never happens again.
-Before then, however, there is much that those with conflict expertise can do much to help us prevent widespread violence before and after the election, and protect and strengthen our democratic institutions.
+Last September we wrote, "hopefully, by early next year we will be looking back on the many failures revealed by this period in US history and we will have embarked on a collaborative effort to heal our society and make sure that this sort of thing never happens again."
+So far, we seem to be doing anything but.
+The need for those with conflict expertise to help us prevent widespread violence, help us find common ground and protect and strengthen our democratic institutions has never been higher!